danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 <!--10 Things I Regret About Node.js - Ryan Dahl - JSConf EU 2018-->
 I couldn't have imagined a better talk to end day 1 [<span id="d1t5">(5)</span>](#day-1).
 On stage we had <a href="https://en.wikipedia.org/wiki/Ryan_Dahl" target="_blank" title="ryan dahl wiki page">Ryan Dahl</a> inventor of Node.js.
-First Ryan gives us a bit of context on the talk, like how we wanted to build better servers with event driven non blocking I/O, and why dynamic languages are great (for certain kind of tasks), being Javascript the best dynamic language.
+First Ryan gives us a bit of context on the talk, like how we wanted to build better servers with event-driven non-blocking I/O, and why dynamic languages are great (for certain kind of tasks), being Javascript the best dynamic language.

 The talk had the following introduction: